 Rs 75 lakhs may sound like a large number, but remember that with normal inflation, costs double every decade.
 In addition, inflation in education related expense is expected to be higher than average inflation and therefore even the Rs 75 lakhs, in about 20 year time, is not a large number.

-How can you go about your investing in Equity for this purpose?
+How can you go about yourin Equity for this purpose?

-Many parents prefer to open an investing account in the name of the child, in order to isolate the account, accommodate for gifts in the name of the child, and for tax reasons.
-If you plan to save in the name of the child, note that you cannot open a demat account in the name of a minor, and therefore the route to equities will have to be through a Mutual Fund.
+Many parents prefer to open an demat account in the name of a minor, and therefore the route to equities will have to be through a .account in the name of the child, in order to isolate the account, accommodate for gifts in the name of the child, and for tax reasons.
+If you plan to save in the name of the child, note that you cannot open a

-Investing independently into equity funds over such long horizon requires keeping track of performance and weeding out of underperforming schemes.
-If you are not up to regular monitoring of funds, then you need to seek help of financial advisors, who will do it for you, but you need to trust their subjective judgment.
+independently into over such long horizon requires keeping track of performance and weeding out of underperforming schemes.
+If you are not up to regular monitoring of , then you need to seek help of financial advisors, who will do it for you, but you need to trust their subjective judgment.

 At Scripbox, we help in this process in 2 ways.
-Firstly, the selection of equity Mutual Funds will ensure you own the most consistently performing Mutual Fund through the entire period.
-In addition, you can open your child's account as an add-on account.
+Firstly, the selection ofwill ensure you own the most consistently performing through the entire period.
+In addition, you can open your child’s account as an add-on account.

-We wish you and your child the best in this journey, as Benjamin Franklin once said, "The best investment is in an investment in education".
+We wish you and your child the best in this journey, as Benjamin Franklin once said, “The bestis in an in education“.